singlestore-labs/singlestoredb-dev-image/README.md

-# SingleStoreDB Dev Image <!-- omit in toc -->
+# SingleStore Dev Image <!-- omit in toc -->
 [![Github Actions status image](https://github.com/singlestore-labs/singlestoredb-dev-image/actions/workflows/build.yml/badge.svg)](https://github.com/singlestore-labs/singlestoredb-dev-image/actions)

-The SingleStoreDB Dev Image is the fastest way to develop with [SingleStore][singlestore] on your laptop or in a CI/CD environment (including [Github Actions][header-gh-actions]).
+The SingleStore Dev Image is the fastest way to develop with [SingleStore][singlestore] on your laptop or in a CI/CD environment (including [Github Actions][header-gh-actions]).
 This Docker image is **not supported for production workloads or benchmarks** so please keep that in mind when using it.

 If you have any questions or issues, please file an issue on the [GitHub repo][gh-issues] or our [forums].